 - We recommend that Santa Monica CCD inventory all benefits and services provided to retirees whether contractually or not and whether retiree-paid or not.
-For each, Santa Monica CCD should determine whether the benefit is material and subject to GASB 43 and/or 45. - We recommend that Santa Monica CCD conduct a study whenever events or contemplated actions significantly affect present or future liabilities, but no less frequently than every two or three years, as will be required under GASB 43/45. - We recommend that the College communicate the magnitude of these costs to employees and include employees in discussions of options to control the costs.

-- Because of the significant liabilities created by the current retiree health program, the College should consider earmarking funds to pay future benefits.
-It should be noted that the upcoming GASB accounting standard will require assets sufficient to offset retiree health liabilities.
-Accrual basis costs under GASB 43/45 will be lower and more stable to the extent liabilities are funded under an irrevocable trust that qualifies under GASB 43/45 as a "plan." - Under GASB 45, it is important to isolate the cost of retiree health benefits.
-We strongly urge Santa Monica CCD to have all premiums, claims and expenses for retirees separated from active employee premiums, claims, expenses, etc. To the extent any retiree benefits are made available to retirees over the age of 65 even on a retiree-pay-all basis all premiums, claims and expenses for post-65 retiree coverage should be segregated from those for pre-65 coverage.
+For each, Santa Monica CCD should determine whether the benefit is material and subject to GASB 43 and/or 45. - We recommend that Santa Monica CCD conduct a study whenever events or contemplated actions significantly affect present or future liabilities, but no less frequently than every two or three years, as required under GASB 43/45. - We recommend that the College communicate the magnitude of these costs to employees and include employees in discussions of options to control the costs. - ▶ Under GASB 45, it is important to isolate the cost of retiree health benefits.
+Santa Monica CCD should have all premiums, claims and expenses for retirees separated from active employee premiums, claims, expenses, etc. To the extent any retiree benefits are made available to retirees over the age of 65 - even on a retiree-pay-all basis - all premiums, claims and expenses for post-65 retiree coverage should be segregated from those for pre-65 coverage.
 Furthermore, Santa Monica CCD should arrange for the rates or prices of all retiree benefits to be set on what is expected to be a self-sustaining basis. - Santa Monica CCD should establish a way of designating employees as eligible or ineligible for future OPEB benefits.
-Ineligible employees can include those in ineligible job classes; those hired after a designated date restricting eligibility; those who, due to their age at hire cannot qualify for College-paid OPEB benefits; employees who exceed the termination age for OPEB benefits, etc. - Several assumptions were made in estimating costs and liabilities under Santa Monica CCD's retiree health program.
-Further studies may be desired to validate any assumptions where there is any doubt that the assumption is appropriate.
-(See Appendices B and C for a list of assumptions and concerns.)
-For example, Santa Monica CCD should maintain a retiree database that includes - in addition to date of birth, gender and employee classification - retirement date and (if applicable) dependent date of birth, relationship and gender.
-It will also be helpful for Santa Monica CCD to maintain employment termination information - namely, the number of OPEB-eligible employees in each employee class that terminate employment each year for reasons other than death, disability or retirement. - Segregating plan assets will allow taking advantage of California Government Code Sections 53620 through 53622 to achieve greater investment income on plan assets.
-This study assumes an investment return net of all investment and plan expenses of 5%.
-We recommend Santa Monica CCD take actions to achieve a long term rate of return that reflects the long term nature of the liabilities.
+Ineligible employees can include those in ineligible job classes; those hired after a designated date restricting eligibility; those who, due to their age at hire cannot qualify for College-paid OPEB benefits; employees who exceed the termination age for OPEB benefits, etc.